Grooming at the Cusp: All-Orders Predictions for the Transition Region of Jet Groomers: Fixed-Order Expansion

 \subsection{Next-To-Leading Order}

 At next-to-leading order, the other functions in the factorization theorem can contribute non-trivially.
 The contribution to the differential cross section at ${\cal O}(\alpha_s^2)$ is

 All of the one-loop expressions for the functions in the factorization theorem were presented in \Sec{sec:fact} or are calculated in the appendices.
 While in principle everything is known to completely evaluate these integrals, they quickly become extremely unwieldy.
 As a result, we will restrict to the calculation of the contribution at ${\cal O}(\alpha_s^2)$ that is proportional to the number of active quarks, $n_f$.
-Also, as earlier, we will restrict to the mMDT groomer for simplicity.
+Also, as earlier, we will restrict to the mMDT groomer for simplicity, but results for soft drop with any value of $\beta$ can be obtained using the results in the appendices.